Hammond-Queen House

 Lewis County Timeline

-This timeline provides a concise overview of the key events in the history of Lewis County, Kentucky.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lewis County, Kentucky.

 - Established in 1806 as a county in Kentucky.